optimusflow/KB/connections/connection-to-rithmic.md

 # Connection to Rithmic

-To connect Quantower to a broker that uses Rithmic technology, it is sufficient to have \(or create a new\) account.
+To connect OptimusFLOW to a broker that uses Rithmic technology, it is sufficient to have \(or create a new\) account.

 ## Existed Accounts